 particular, dogs), wilderness, sporting, and fishing.

 of books, magazines, and advertising.
 He has also authored or been featured

 in several art-related books, including A Season for Painting: The Outdoor

-Paintings of Robert K. Abbett and Wings from Cover: The Upland Images
+Paintings of Robert K. Abbett and Wings from Cover:

-and Ace Books, as well as Gold Medal, Avon, Permabook, and
+Pyramid Books and Ace Books, as well as Gold Medal, Avon, Permabook, and

 Pocket Books.
 He illustrated Edgar Rice Burroughs' books, including the